 If you are one of those participating in NaNoWriMo, you may have thousands of words written in another week and a half, and you may like most of those words, and you may want some lunatic with an addiction to fixing others’ comma glitches to fix your comma glitches so those words will look even better before you send them off to a publisher right before Christmas…

 If I may make a suggestion, don’t send anyone that NaNo manuscript on December 1st.
 Not even your bestest beta-reader.
 Do your own proofreading first; nano-novels are, by definition, written at great speed with no time taken for editing.
 After you do that, then send it to your bestest beta-reader, if you have one (and if he/she is not busy with editing his/her own nano-novel before Christmas).
-And then, once your bestest beta-reader has said it’ll do, send the first 5,000 words of it to me for the free editing you qualified for when you started following my blog.
+And then, once your bestest beta-reader has said it’ll do, send the first five thousand words of it to me for the free editing you qualified for when you started following my blog.
 (If you feel that the free editing has improved your manuscript, you may choose to contact me about, y’know, paying to have the rest of it edited, too.
 That’s not a requirement, but I strongly recommend not submitting your work, or self-publishing it, without having someone make sure it’s free of erroneous punctuation and lumpy sentence structure.
 A little bit of fact checking is nice, too, especially for science fiction.)

 So there it is: Don’t submit or self-publish your NaNoWriMo novel without having someone with a clue about writing take a look at it and help you fix the glitches; your readers will notice.
 And some of them will blog about it.